adamvinueza/webapp/README.md

-The application has two endpoints: one at the root (`/`) that just returns "Hello, World!" as text, another at `/sample` that returns a JSON object with a message property whose value is "hello, JSON!".
+The application has two endpoints: one at the root (`/`) that just returns "Hello, World!" as text, another at `/sample` that returns a JSON object with a message property whose value is "Hello, this is JSON!".